 The California Air Resources Board (CARB) also leverages health protective policy mechanisms in the AB 32 Climate Change Scoping Plan, which it develops every five years.
 The Scoping Plan lays out policy options for achieving the state's climate goals, largely by utilizing existing air pollution programs.
-The 2022 Draft Scoping Plan was released in May and will be finalized in the fall.
+The 2022 Final Draft Scoping Plan was released in December 2022.
 The Public Health Appendix (Appendix G) explicitly addresses both the health threats associated with climate change and the opportunities for improving public health and health equity through climate policy.

-Environmental justice groups, environmentalists, academics and climate policy experts have raised concerns about the current draft.
+Environmental justice groups, environmentalists, academics and climate policy experts have raised concerns about the 2022 draft.
 These concerns include the adequacy of interim targets as well as some of the mechanisms proposed for meeting those targets, particularly reliance on cap and trade and carbon capture and sequestration (CCS), which advocates say could negatively impact the health of already heavily burdened California communities.
-These concerns were documented in a letter sent to Governor Newsom and the CARB Board Chair on June 22, 2022.
+These concerns were documented in a letter sent to Governor Newsom and the CARB Board Chair on June 22, 2022 and a November 16, 2022 press release entitled "Environmental Justice Groups Say California Climate Plan Shows Progress, but Carbon Capture Schemes Derail Meaningful Climate Action."